paitiewfrance/paitiewfrance.github.io/tour-alsace/christmas-in-alsace.md

    tour de la ville
    marches de noel

-### วันที่ 3: Selestat ( UNESCO ) - Château du Haut-Kœnigsbourg (Haut-Koenigsbourg castle) - Le Château du Hohlandsbourg - Ribeauvillé
+### วันที่ 3: Selestat ( UNESCO ) - Château du Haut-Kœnigsbourg (Haut-Koenigsbourg castle) - Le Château du Hohlandsbourg
 After breakfast, take on the road to Selestat, a charming city hosting the Humanist Library, a classified UNESCO gem witch contains a very important collection of 450 manuscripts and over 2000 16thy century prints ( (situated in the Wheat Hall).
 Then,  stroll inside the cobbled streets and admire the old timbered houses, the old monuments like the clock tower, the old gateway, the two main church,  the romanesque style Church of Sainte-Foy and the gothic style Church of Saint Georges. both having interesting stained glass to wander.

 After lunch, proceed on the heights of the city and discover the  Château du Haut-Kœnigsbourg (Haut-Koenigsbourg castle), very famous castle offering an amazing view over Alsacian countryside.

-After lunch, is listed one of the most beautifull village in France Riquewihr looks like a drawing in a children's storybook Stroll

 Dinner and night at Colmar

-### วันที่ 4:  Ribeauvillé
+### วันที่ 4: Colmar
-After breakfast, head to Ribeauvillé, one of the most beautifull village in Alsace cobbled streets -- halt timbered houses visit the castle Saint Ulrich and castle of Girsberg

-Feel free to stroll inside the town , get delighted by Macaroons and chocolates at Gilg pastry , the best artisant in the region.

-Continue our visit and pass underneath "La tour des Bouchers" ( butchers tower)  , a vestige of the fortifications of the old town
-Passing through vineyards and mountainside, we will cliimb up to to wander the vestiges of Château de Saint-Ulrich and Le Château du Girsberg.
-We will

 Dinner and night at Colmar

+### วันที่ 5:   Ribeauville - Château de Saint-Ulrich - Château du Girsberg - Riquewihr

+After breakfast, head on to Ribeauvillé,  charming medieval village located between mountains and vineyards and one of the most beautifull village in Alsace.
+Take a walk around the city and wander the remain of the ramparts .
+Inside the town, Take on Grand Rue, and stroll inside it's picturesque quarter full of colored halt timbered houses and cobbled streets.Continue our visit and pass underneath "La tour des Bouchers" ( butchers tower)  , a vestige of the fortifications of the old town from the 13th century and rebuilt in 18th century.
+Feel free to stroll inside the town , visit La maison des ménétriers, a typical which has a unique decorated façade from year 1683, and get delighted by Macaroons and chocolates at Gilg pastry , the best artisant in the region.

+Passing through vineyards and mountainside,  climb up to to admire the vestiges of Château de Saint-Ulrich and Le Château du Girsberg.

+Next we will drive to Riquewihr, a charming fortified village encircled with vineyards.
+Take a walk around the ramparts and dive into the Middle Age by wandering the colored narrow streets, the half-timbered houses decorated with old shop signs and the omnipresent flowers and creepers, adding a extra charm to the village.
+Discover the Tour des Voleurs ( thieves tower), a former defensive tower and a prison from the 14th century.
+Reconverted as museum, visit the ancient Torture Chamber, the guard room to attend interrogations.
+You will also notice a collection of ancient torture instruments.

+In evening, we will stroll and admire the fairy tales scene of the christmas market of Ribeauville and  Riquewihr.
+We will then drive back to Colmar.
+Dinner and night in Colmar.

-### วันที่ 5:  Le Château du Hohlandsbourg - Riquewihr - Kaysersberg
+### วันที่ 5:  Kientzheim - Kaysersberg - Le Château du Hohlandsbourg

-Kaysersberg
-  tour de ville
-  cobbled streets -- halt timbered houses chateau de Kaysersberg
+After breakfast, drive to Kientzheim,
+Take a moment to visit the Museum of the vineyard and the wines of Alsace,

+Next, we will visit Kaysersberg, certainly the most beautifull village in Alsace.
+Old half timbered house cobbled houses.
+We will visit it's castle, ...  glassblowing art factory and gallery

+We will admire the christmas market in evening at Kaysersberg, reputed for it's true authenticity.
-  Dinner and night at Colmar
+We will then drive back to Colmar.
+Dinner and night in Colmar.

 ### วันที่ 6: Le Hohneck - Eguisheim
+After breakfast, .....
+Next to colmar, we will visit Eguisheim,  a chanring flowery village classified as one of the most beautiful village in France.
 Dinner and night at Colmar

-### วันที่ 7:  Ungersheim ( L'écomusée d'Alsace )  - La collégiale de Thann - Mulhouse
+### วันที่ 7:  Hartmannswillerkopf - Ungersheim ( L'écomusée d'Alsace ) - Mulhouse

 Dinner and night at Mulhouse